SquareBracketAssociates/Booklet-Graphics/Chapters/graphicsfoundation/notes/bitblt.md

 ## Notes about BitBlt

+This document contains some notes collected from diverse sources about BitBlt.

 ### Introduction

 A basic operation on *Forms*, referred to as `BitBlt`, supports a wide range of